Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 It is incredible.

-As we sit here and we watch Air Force One waiting for the president to emerge, it's an incredible accomplishment.
+As we sit here and we watch Air Force One waiting for the president to emerge, it is an incredible accomplishment.

-A poll I saw said 59% of Americans do not believe that he can pull it off.
+A poll I saw said 59% of Americans do not believe that he can do it.

-I'm of the mind that he can because that's what Donald Trump has done for 200 days is stop war, stop conflict, and stop killing.
+I'm of the mind that he can, because that's what Donald Trump has done for two hundred days, is stop war, stop conflict, and stop killing.

 And I think he's going to do it again today.